kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 that moment arises you would want your users to fully comprehend what they are signing for.
 It's an explicit way for you as a dApp developer to communicate the terms of your interaction.
-In this guide you will learn how to effectively provide translations for capabilities in a smart contract that your dApp will use to govern the interaction between you and your users.
+In this guide you will learn how to effectively provide translations for capabilities in a smart contract.
+Those translations are effectively asking your users for explicit consent.

 ## Smart Contract translation bundle registration